The beard is back!

 After researching all seven of these excellent products, one stands out based on its history.

-This product promotes excellent hair and skin care using all natural ingredients.
+This product promotes fine hair and skincare using all-natural ingredients.

-The 2 ounce bottle is cheaper that other brands that come in 1 once bottles.
-One online selling site shows it has a four point five rating out of a possible five after receiving over seven hundred reviews.
-It has been on the market many years and still remains a favorite.
+One online selling site shows it has a four-point five rating out of a possible five after receiving over seven hundred reviews.
+It has been on the market for many years and still remains a favorite.

-If you don’t like scented then go with the Gentleman’s beard oil and beard conditioner because it doesn’t have any scent.
-Not having any scent means there’s less risk for irritation.
+If you don’t like scented, then go with the Gentleman’s beard oil and beard conditioner because it doesn’t have any scent.
+Not having any odor means there’s less risk for irritation.